Applications are accepted on rolling basis.

 For the M.T.

-A baccalaureate degree in accounting or business from an accredited university and a satisfactory score on the Graduate Management Admission Test (GMAT) - some exemptions to GMAT requirement are available.
+A baccalaureate degree in accounting or business from an accredited university and a satisfactory score on the Graduate Management Admission Test (GMAT) or GRE - some exemptions to GMAT/GRE requirement are available.
 Please refer to the Admissions Procedures section for more information.

 For the LL.M.

-Students whose native language is not English and who have not received a degree from a U.S. institution must either submit a Test of English as a Foreign Language (TOEFL) score of at least 550 (80 computer-based), an International English Language Testing System (IELTS) score of at least 6.0, or successfully complete Advanced High Level at the University of Denver English Language Center.
+Students whose native language is not English and who have not received a degree from a U.S. institution must either submit a Test of English as a Foreign Language (TOEFL) score of at least 550 (80 computer-based), an International English Language Testing System (IELTS) score of at least 6.0, or successfully complete Advanced High Level at the University of Denver English Language Center under English Conditional Admission option.

 Students must submit a resume and a personal statement to show their background and interest in taxation.
 One letter of recommendation is also required.

 The Admissions Committee will admit only those students whose previous academic performance and/or work experience indicate a desire and ability to excel.
 Test scores, records of academic performance, and the applicant's personal qualifications and accomplishments are evaluated to ensure the admission of only those students with the highest aptitude, motivation, and qualifications.